Skip to Main ContentWright Library Princeton Theological Seminary

 To browse the e-books accessible through Wright Library's Summon Search, follow these steps:

-screen snip of Summon search box on Wright Library website
+screen snip of the Summon search box on the Wright Library home page

 After running your search, select the limiter "eBooks @Wright Library" from the options on the left.
 Include any other limiters you want, like "Discipline", "Author", "Publication Date", and "Language".